PhilNel/knowledge-boardgame-assistant/games/nemesis/movement-and-exploration/slime.md

 ## Examples

 - If you roll for Noise and get "Silence" while having a Slime marker, treat it as "Danger" instead
-- The "Room covered with slime" automatically gives you a Slime marker when you enter
+- The "Room covered with Slime" automatically gives you a Slime marker when you enter

 ## Related Rules